pfaffman/discourse-doi-resolver/README.md

 ## Installation

-Follow the directions at [Install a Plugin](https://meta.discourse.org/t/install-a-plugin/19157) using https://github.com/pfaffman/discourse-plugin-template-manager.git as the repository URL.
+Follow the directions at [Install a Plugin](https://meta.discourse.org/t/install-a-plugin/19157).

 ## Authors